jj5/kickass-crypto/README.md

 $message = $json_data_length . '|' . $json . $this->get_padding( $pad_length );
 ```

 The reason for the padding is to obscure the actual data size.
-Padding is done in up to 4KiB
+Padding is done in up to 4 KiB
-boundaries, which we call chunks.
-The chunk size is configurable and the default may change
+boundaries (2<sup>12</sup> bytes), which we call chunks.
+The chunk size is configurable and the
-in future.
+default may change in future.

-The message is then encrypted with AES-256-GCM and the authentication tag, initialization vector,
+The message is then encrypted with AES-256-GCM and the initialization vector, ciphertext,
-and cipher text are concatenated together, like this:
+and authentication tag are concatenated together, like this:

 ```
-$tag . $iv . $ciphertext
+$iv . $ciphertext . $tag
 ```

 Then everything is base64 encoded with the PHP